chedaroo/Magento-Facebook-Pixel-Tracking/README.md

-# Webtise Facebook Pixel Extension #
+# Interjar Facebook Pixel Extension #

 ### What is this repository for? ###